-The national authority for investigating cartel matters in Turkey is the Competition Authority (the Authority).
-The Authority has administrative and financial autonomy and consists of the Competition Board (the Board), presidency and service departments.
-Six divisions with sector-specific work distribution handle enforcement of the Competition Law through approximately 180 case handlers.
-An economic analysis and research department, a decisions unit, an information management unit, an external relations unit, a management services unit, the cartel and on-site inspections support unit and a strategy development unit assist the six technical divisions and the presidency.
+The national authority for investigating cartel matters in Turkey is the Authority.
+The Authority has administrative and financial autonomy, and consists of the Competition Board (the Board), the presidency and service departments.
+Six divisions with sector-specific work distribution handle enforcement of the Competition Law through approximately 190 case handlers as at 1 January 2022.
+Assisting the six technical divisions and the presidency are:

+- · an economic analysis and research department;

+- · a decisions unit;

+- · an information management unit;

+- · an external relations unit;

+- · a training and competition advocacy department;

+- · a regulation and budget department;

+- · a management services unit;

+- · a cartel and on-site inspections support unit; and

+- · a strategy development unit.

 As the competent body of the Authority, the Board is responsible for, among other things, investigating and condemning cartel activity.
 The Board consists of seven independent members.
-If a cartel activity amounts to a criminally prosecutable act, such as bid rigging in public tenders, it may be separately adjudicated and prosecuted by Turkish penal courts and public prosecutors.
+If an instance of cartel activity amounts to a criminally prosecutable act, such as bid rigging in public tenders, it may be separately adjudicated and prosecuted by Turkish penal courts and public prosecutors.